niallos11/scores/README.md

 - The project was deployed using Code Institute mock terminal for Herkoku.

 - Steps for deployment:
-- Fork or clone this repository
+- Fork or clone this repository.
-- Create a new Heroku app
+- Create a new Heroku app.
-- Set the buildbacks to Python and NodeJS in that order
+- Set the buildbacks to Python and NodeJS in that order.
+- Added cred.json key to Config Vars in Herkoku.
-- set port 8000
+- Set Config Vars to PORT 8000 in Herkoku.
-- Link the Heroku app to the repository
+- Link the Heroku app to the repository.
-- Click on Deploy
+- Click on Deploy.

 The live link can be found here - https://score-py.herokuapp.com/